ProteinIQ

 Human genome reference file sizes, comparing two-bit minimum, hg38.2bit, hg38 compressed FASTA, and plain sequence text

-FASTA is larger before compression because it is a text format: it includes a definition line for each sequence and then lines of nucleotide letters.
-NCBI recommends keeping nucleotide FASTA sequence lines no longer than 80 characters, which adds line breaks to the file.[5]
+FASTA is a text format with a definition line for each sequence and lines of nucleotide letters.
+NCBI recommends nucleotide sequence lines no longer than 80 characters, so headers and line breaks add a small amount beyond the letters themselves.[5]

-Raw whole-genome sequencing data answers a different question.
-A 30x run reads the genome many times over; Illumina's NovaSeq X specifications assume more than 120 Gb of sequence data per sample to achieve 30x coverage.
-FASTQ files also store read names and quality scores, so the files produced by sequencing are much larger than a single reference genome file.[6]
+Raw whole-genome sequencing files are much larger.
+A 30x run reads the genome repeatedly; Illumina's NovaSeq X specifications assume more than 120 Gb of sequence data per sample.
+FASTQ files also store read names and quality scores.[6]

 Why do different sources give different human genome sizes?

-Human genome size estimates differ because they count different things: a rounded educational value, a specific reference assembly, only placed chromosomes, all scaffolds, gap characters, non-gap bases, one chromosome set, two chromosome sets, or sequencing reads.
+Human genome size estimates differ because they count different objects: one or two chromosome sets, a specific reference assembly, placed chromosomes or all scaffolds, gap characters or known bases, and biological sequence or computer files.

 GRCh38.p14 illustrates the difference.
 Its all-scaffold total length is 3,099,734,149 bp, but its all-scaffold ungapped length is 2,948,611,470 bp because the ungapped count excludes N bases used for unresolved sequence.
 The placed-scaffold ungapped length is smaller again, at 2,937,639,396 bp.[2]

-This is why the rounded answer and the exact answer can both be correct.
-"About 3 billion base pairs" is the right scale for a general explanation.
-"3,099,734,149 bp in GRCh38.p14 all scaffolds" is the better answer when the reference assembly and counting rule matter.
+The rounded and exact answers can both be correct.
+“About 3.1 billion base pairs” describes a haploid human genome.
+“3,099,734,149 bp across all GRCh38.p14 scaffolds” identifies both the assembly and its counting rule.

 Genome size is also separate from physical DNA length and gene count.
 The same 3.1-billion-base reference can be discussed as a file, a molecule, or an annotation system.